-- Hand position for a RDL: Either both hands are pronated (palm facing you) or one hand is supinated (palm away from you) and the other is pronated.
+Hand position for an RDL: Either both hands are pronated (palm facing you), or one hand is supinated (palm away from you), and the other is pronated.

-- Starting movement: Make sure you are in full hip extension starting the movement.
-See photo below.
-(When picking up the bar to start the RDL movement, remember to use the legs, just how your learned to pick up a bar from a deadlift.)
+Starting movement: Make sure you are in full hip extension beginning the movement.
+See the photo below.
+(When picking up the bar to start the RDL movement, remember to use the legs, just how you learned to pick up a bar from a deadlift.)

-- Lowering Phase: The bar is staying close to the body, as the hip is “hinging” or bending at the waist and sit your hip back to lower the bar.
-See photo below.
+Lowering Phase: The bar stays close to the body, as the hip is “hinging” or bending at the waist and sitting your hip back to lower the bar.
+See the photo below.

-- How low does the bar go?
-Slightly pass the knees or lower as far as your flexibility will allow BUT do not touch the bar to the ground, as this would be considered a Stiff Legged Deadlift.
+How low does the bar go?
+Slightly past the knees or lower as far as your flexibility will allow BUT do not touch the bar to the ground, as this would be considered a Stiff-Legged Deadlift.

-There are many different ways to rock out a RDL with a bar, kettle bell and dumbbells.
-You can also do single legged RDL as you get used to the regular movement above.
+There are many different ways to rock out an RDL with a bar, kettlebell, and dumbbells.
+You can also do single-legged RDL as you get used to the regular movement above.

-I hope this give you an alternative option for RDL’s.
-Make a comment below if you have any questions.
-Interested in chatting with me for a FREE 15 minute consult?
-Sign up HERE!
+I hope this gives you an alternative option for RDL’s.
+Comment below if you have any questions.